-As requested by DECC, our Greenhouse Gas (GHG) report for 2012 /13 can be downloaded here.
+As requested by DECC, our Greenhouse Gas (GHG) report for 2013 /14 can be downloaded here from the documents section.
 Please note that the latest report reflects updated 2012 conversion rates, as provided by DECC.

 Tackling Fuel Poverty and Reducing CO2 Emissions: Home Energy Conservation Act Further Report 2013

 The Home Energy Conservation Act Further Report is required by government to evidence how every Council will help to deliver ambitious carbon reduction and fuel poverty alleviation targets.
-It is available from Downloads called Executive board report 2013.
+It is available from the documents section called Executive board report 2013.